cypress-io/cypress-documentation/source/api/commands/task.md

 title: task
 ---

-Execute code in {% url "Node.js" https://nodejs.org %} via the `task` plugin event.
+Execute code in {% url "Node.js" https://nodejs.org %} via the {% url "`task` background event" task-event %}.

 {% note warning 'Anti-Pattern' %}
 We do not recommend starting a web server using `cy.task()`.
-Read about {% url 'best practices' best-practices#Web-Servers %} here.
+Read more about {% url "the `task` background event" task-event#Notes %} and about {% url 'best practices' best-practices#Web-Servers %}.
 {% endnote %}

 # Syntax